sourcegraph/checkup/README.md

 And replace the duration with your own preference.
 In addition to the regular `time.ParseDuration()` formats, you can use shortcuts like `second`, `minute`, `hour`, `day`, or `week`.

+You can also get some help using the `-h` option for any command or subcommand.

 ### Posting status messages